jundalisay/superb/content/en/research/mohammad/quran/sura-002j.md

 {{< s v="238" >}} Guard your prayers, and the middle prayer, and stand before Allah in devotion.

-239. But if you are in fear, then on foot, or riding.
+{{< s v="239" >}} But if you are in fear, then on foot, or riding.

-And when you are safe, remember Allah, as He taught you what you did not know.
+When you are safe, remember Allah, as He taught you what you did not know.

-240. Those of you who die and leave wives behind—a will shall provide their wives with support for a year, provided they do not leave.
+{{< s v="240" >}} Those of you who die and leave wives behind—a will shall provide their wives with support for a year, provided they do not leave.
 If they leave, you are not to blame for what they do with themselves, provided it is reasonable.

-241. Divorced women shall be provided for, equitably—a duty upon the righteous.
+{{< s v="241" >}} Divorced women shall be provided for, equitably—a duty upon the righteous.
 <!-- 242.
 Allah thus explains His revelations to you,
 so that you may understand.
  -->

-243. Have you not considered those who fled their homes, by the thousands, fearful of death?
+{{< s v="243" >}} Have you not considered those who fled their homes, by the thousands, fearful of death?

 Allah said to them, “Die.”
 Then He revived them.
 Allah is Gracious towards the people, but most people are not appreciative.

 <!-- 245.
 Who is he who will offer Allah a generous